-10 Top-Rated Beaches on Long Island
+14 Top-Rated Beaches on Long Island, NY

 Located a train ride away from Manhattan, the glitzy shores of the Hamptons get all the attention on Long Island.
 While this popular vacation destination back East boasts some of the most picturesque beaches in America, the rest of the island doesn't fall far behind in its offerings.

 From long stretches of sandy beaches along the South Shore to the scenic, wooded bluffs overlooking Long Island Sound, there are a number of great beaches offering family-friendly activities, concerts, dog parks, and oceanfront hiking and biking all across Nassau and Suffolk counties.

 1. Jones Beach State Park